Iván Calero: Cartagena

-Zaragoza / Cultural Leonesa
+Zaragoza and Cultural Leonesa

 On 16 July 2024, Calero agreed to a three-year contract with Real Zaragoza also in division two.
-On 31 August 2025, he moved to fellow league team Cultural y Deportiva Leonesa.
+On 31 August 2025, he moved to fellow league team Cultural Leonesa.

 International career

-On 23 November 2010 Calero was called up to the Spain under-16s.
+On 23 November 2010, Calero was called up to the Spain under-16s.
 He subsequently represented the under-17, under-18 and under-19 levels.

 Personal life

 Calero's father Julián had a lengthy career in coaching and management, including as assistant to Fernando Hierro for the Spain national team at the 2018 FIFA World Cup.